 Watch Your Waistline

 Carrying extra weight not only puts extra pressure on your joints, but it also increases your risk of developing diabetes, high blood, and heart disease.
 Extra abdominal fat has been linked to inflammation, high cholesterol, and insulin resistance.
-Losing just a small amount of weight – 3% to 5% -- can help lower your triglycerides and glucose levels.
+Losing just a small amount of weight can help lower your triglycerides and glucose levels.
 A combination of exercise and healthy diet are the best way to trim your waistline.

 Heart Healthy Foods

 Nutrition is just one of many lifestyle factors that can influence your risk of developing heart disease.
-Small changes to your diet will not only help to keep your heart healthy, but may improve your quality of life too.
+Minor adjustments to your diet will not only help to keep your heart healthy, but may improve your quality of life too.
 The Cleveland Clinic recommends including the following heart healthy foods in your diet:

 - Fish – Look for fish high in omega-3 fatty acids.
 Salmon, tuna, herring, and trout are all great choices.

 - Nuts and Seeds – Also rich in omega-3 fatty acids – walnuts and almonds make a great snack that will keep you full.
-Flaxseeds and chia seeds are also a good source of omega-3s, as well as fiber and plant-based protein.
+Flaxseeds and chia seeds are also a good source of omega-3s, fiber, and plant-based protein.

 - Berries – Strawberries, blueberries, blackberries, and raspberries are an excellent source of vitamins, minerals, and fiber.
 Top your morning bowl of oatmeal with handful of blueberries, or toss some strawberries into a salad at lunch or dinner.